Why does our holistic dental practice take a different approach?

-Conventional dentists and their dental practices have certainly helped a great number of people enjoy good dental function for many years now.
-Why should anyone be interested in seeing an environmental dentist rather than a conventional dentist?
-What is an environmental dentist, anyway?
+Conventional dental practices have certainly helped a great number of people enjoy good dental function for many years now.
+Why should anyone be interested in seeing a holistic dentist rather than a conventional dentist?
+What is different about a holistic dental practice, anyway?

-Environmental dentistry, in a nutshell, respects the fact that the mouth is an integrated part of the entire body, and that it should always be viewed and treated in this regard.
-The primary aim of environmental dentistry is to resolve a given patient’s dental problems while impacting the rest of the body as little as possible.
-Unfortunately, even though many patients leave the office of a traditional dentist chewing much better than before they arrived, a significant negative medical impact on the rest of their body will result from what was done in the dentist’s office.
+Holistic dentistry, in a nutshell, respects the fact that the mouth is an integrated part of the entire body, and that it should always be viewed and treated in this regard.
+The primary aim of holistic dentistry is to resolve a given patient’s dental problems while impacting the rest of the body as little as possible.

-The negative medical impact of conventional dentistry can come from any of a number of sources.
+The negative medical impact of conventional dental treatment can come from any of a number of sources.
 The most common ones are:

-Conventional dentistry long asserted that the amalgamation process rendered the mercury non-toxic by the chemical reaction that was supposed to be taking place.
-In our environmental practice we also take precautions and follow a protocol to minimize patients’ exposure to mercury upon its removal.
+In our holistic dental practice we do not use mercury and we also take precautions and follow a protocol to minimize patients’ exposure to mercury upon its removal. (click here for more info on mercury)

-Cavitations: Pockets of gangrene in the jawbone are often found at the sites of previous extractions by conventional dentists.
-These toxins are essentially the same as those found in root canals, being the product of aerobic mouth bacteria being forced to live in an anaerobic environment.
-Most traditional dentists still think cavitations do not exist, even though they have been shown to be extremely common, especially at the sites of wisdom teeth extractions.
+#4 Cavitations: Pockets of gangrene in the jawbone are often found at the sites of previous extractions by dentists who were not trained to identify and address them.
+Most dentists were trained to believe that cavitations do not exist, even though they have been shown to be extremely common, especially at the sites of wisdom teeth extractions.
+The toxins are essentially the same as those found in root canals, being the product of aerobic mouth bacteria being forced to live in an anaerobic environment.

-Implants: Currently, titanium implants continue to be done without biocompatibility testing, and they are often implanted at extraction sites where cavitations are already developing.
+#5 Implants: Currently, titanium implants continue to be done without bio-compatibility testing, and they are often implanted at extraction sites where cavitations are already developing.
 This becomes a big health concern because there is already infection in the site and then a toxic item is being implanted on top of it.
-Autoimmune diseases seem to be often aggravated or even initiated by implants.
+Autoimmune diseases seem to be often aggravated or even initiated by "shiny metal" implants.

-Periodontal Disease: Not enough emphasis is put on how severely the infection in the gums of the periodontal-disease patient impacts that patient’s long-term health.
-Heart disease is clearly the result of such disease in many patients.
-Repeated surgery and antibiotic courses are NOT the first choices of environmental dentists in treating this condition.
+#6 Periodontal Disease: Not enough emphasis is put on how severely the infection in the gums of the periodontal-disease patient impacts that patient’s long-term health.
+Heart disease has been found to be the result of such disease in many patients.
+Repeated surgery and antibiotic courses are NOT the first choices of holistic dentists in treating this condition.

 We recognize that the mouth and its contents can have a huge impact on a patient’s health and the way in which it is approached can either support our health or do the opposite.
 We have to understand that we function as a whole and as doctors, we must pay attention to the whole and work with other disciplines in order to create continuity for our patients.

-Here at Dr. Garcia’s Environmental Dental Practice, we integrate these principles with all of our patients and work diligently with a treatment plan that includes nutrition, lifestyle changes, perceptual training and a lot of reading in addition to the above treatments.
+Here at Dr. Garcia’s Holistic Dental Practice, we integrate these principles with all of our patients and work diligently with a treatment plan that includes nutrition, lifestyle factors, stress-reduction techniques (as well as recommended readings) in support of the in-office treatments.